mikenguyen13/data_analysis/_book/08-linear-mixed-models.md

 #> sp_model            10 88.609 96.335 -34.305   68.609 1.3503  3     0.7172
 ```

-Since p-value of Chi-square test is insignificant, we can't reject the additive model is already sufficient.
+Since $p$-value of $\chi^2$ test is insignificant, we can't reject the additive model is already sufficient.
 Looking at AIC and BIC, we can also see that we would prefer the additive model

 **Random Effect Examination**